mayurahire06/Dijkstra-s-Algorithm/README.md

 ```

 ## Files
-- `dijkstra.cpp`: Main source code for the algorithm.
+- `visualize.js`: Main source code for the algorithm.
 - `README.md`: Documentation for the project.

 ## Algorithm Explanation